 But beyond my dad and me – here’s the truth: Sometimes I saw myself being too hard on my children when they were younger.
 I had to learn to pull back because I never want distance between us and I don’t want to make my children feel the way I did with my dad.

 8. I am embarrassed about my weight and I don’t like to do video because of it.

 I’m bringing up the weight issue here because ever since I did a speaking engagement on this issue, the feedback has been amazing.
 It spoke to so many and I’m glad I put aside my embarrassment of talking about it and was honest with a large audience.

 As for my weight loss journey, things are going well — slow and steady.
 I’m making progress and feeling good when I have some solid success, I will share details with you.

-I know it’s about feeling like I’m not enough, and let me tell you, it used to be a whole lot worse, but I’m really working on this one because I hate feeling that way.
-Recently I had an amazing successful race and that weird guilt feeling came up for me, but I was able to kill the flame quickly by reminding myself I did deserve it and I am worthy of success.
+I know it’s about feeling like I’m not enough, and let me tell you, it used to be a whole lot worse, but I’m really working on this one because I don’t like feeling that way.
+Recently I had an amazing, successful race and that weird guilt feeling came up for me, but I was able to kill the flame quickly by reminding myself I did deserve it and I am worthy of success.
 Progress, not perfection, right?

 10. We’re in the home stretch.
 I’m embarrassed to talk about this one because it really shouldn’t be happening.
 I struggle with letting go.

 We’ve all had to let go of things at some point of another.
 Though age and experience should have made it a little easier to let go and move forward as well as allowing myself to heal and look forward with optimism is a little difficult for me to achieve.